OctoPerf/helm-charts/kraken/README.md

 - **KeyCloak**: the identity and access management solution that handles Kraken users,
 - **Postgres**: the database used by both Grafana and KeyCloak.

-For a more comprehensive understanding, see [the Kraken repository](https://github.com/OctoPerf/kraken#run-the-application-from-the-source-code).
+For more information, see [the Kraken repository](https://github.com/OctoPerf/kraken#run-the-application-from-the-source-code).

 ## Installation